Journal of Public Administration Research and Theory

 JPART is the top-ranked journal in the category of Public Administration with a 5-year Impact Factor of 4.981 according to the 2016 Journal Citation Reports® (Clarivate Analytics, 2017).

-The term of service for the editor typically is five years in duration.
+The typical term of service for the editor is five years.
 The next editor will formally take over in January 1, 2019, with a transition process that will begin several months prior.
 We welcome bids from individuals who are interested in the role, and the chairs or deans in the academic units that would sponsor the journal.
 Bids for a shorter term of three or four years will be considered, as will bids proposing a team of editors.

 The Role of the Editor